 We stress that the following theorem is proven by combining Deligne's finiteness result for monodromy representations \cite{Delignemonodromy} with Deligne-Grifitths-Schmid's `Rigidity Theorem'' (Proposition \ref{rigidity-theorem}).
 Deligne's finiteness theorem for monodromy representations used below generalizes the result of Faltings for weight one monodromy representations \cite{FaltingsArakelov}, but itself does not immediately imply the desired finiteness result we require.

-\begin{theorem} [Deligne + Deligne-Griffiths-Schmid] Let $X$ be a finite type separated algebraic space over $k$ which admits (up to conjugation) a quasi-finite period map.
+\begin{theorem} [Deligne + Rigidity Theorem] Let $X$ be a variety over $k$ which admits (up to Galois conjugation) a quasi-finite period map.
 Then $X$ is geometrically hyperbolic over $k$. \end{theorem} \begin{proof} We may and do assume that $k=\CC$ (by Lemma \ref{lem:geomhyp_persists}) and that $X$ admits a period map $X^{\an}\to \Gamma\backslash D$ with finite fibres.
 We wish to show that for each $c$ in $ C$ and $x$ in $X$, the set $\text{Hom}((C,c), (X,x))$ of maps $\phi:C\to X$ with $\phi(c) =x$ is finite.
-Replacing $X$ by a conjugate if necessary, we may choose a quasi-finite period map $f: X^{\an}\to \Gamma \backslash D$ (i.e. locally liftable, horizontal analytic map); such a map exists by assumption.
 The map has finite fibers, because $f$ is quasi-finite.
 Thus it is enough to show that there are finitely many locally liftable, horizontal analytic maps We denote the set of such maps by By Proposition \ref{rigidity-theorem} above, the map has finite fibers, so it suffices to show that it has finite image.